Slepton pair production at next-to-leading power: Slepton pair production cross-section at next-to-leading power

 By comparison, as our baseline we include all fixed order contributions up to and including NLO, as well as the NLL results, where we have chosen not to include $\order{\alpha_s}$ terms in the hard part of the interaction in \eqref{eq:qqres} for the reasons discussed in Section~\ref{sec:slepton_nlpresult}.
 Following the notation used in Ref.~\cite{vanBeekveld:2021hhv}, for clarity the resummed results from \textsc{Resummino} are then referred to as NLL' and NNLL' in comparisons below, as such higher-order terms \emph{are} included in their hard functions.
 Since these terms fully capture the terms beyond NLO in \textsc{Resummino} we will here refer to their results as NLO+NLL' and NLO+NNLL'.

 We extend our baseline by including the next-to-leading power corrections discussed in this work that are suppressed by one power in the threshold variable.
 It has been noted previously~\cite{vanBeekveld:2021hhv} that these power-suppressed terms may be equally significant as the NNLL contributions to the total result, in particular in the regions of phase space that are somewhat further removed from the threshold.
+This is particularly important for the production of lower-mass particles, since the threshold region is expected to be less dominant in such cases.
 How these different corrections affect the total cross-section will be discussed in section \ref{sec:results}.

 To facilitate comparison between our results and those from \textsc{Resummino}, we will also in places include NNLL contributions, and extra $\alpha_s$-suppressed terms in the hard function.
 The former amounts to adding a term $\alpha_sg_3\left(\lambda\right)$ to the exponent in \eqref{eq:g1g2h1}~\cite{Catani:2003zt}; this in turn requires the QCD $\beta$-function~\cite{Tarasov:1980au,Larin:1993tp} of \eqref{eq:alphas_beta} and the splitting function of \eqref{eq:splitting_A}~\cite{Vogt:2004mw,Moch:2004pa} to three loops, and the soft wide-angle function of \eqref{eq:resum_D} to two loops~\cite{Vogt:2000ci}.
 The relevant expressions, including the hard function up to $\order{\alpha_s^2}$, can be found in Appendix D of Ref.~\cite{vanBeekveld:2021hhv}.